-Inspired by a meal and moments of reflection at the Louvre in Paris, a local writer spotlights Phoenix cultural attractions that elevate the dining experience.
+Inspired by a meal and moments of reflection at the Louvre in Paris, these Phoenix cultural attractions are elevating the dining experience.

-When I visited Paris a few years ago, I dined in all types of establishments.
+When I visited Paris, I dined in all types of establishments.
 And even though I was traveling in sophisticated French cuisine circles, the most memorable meal I ate was in the Louvre Museum, at Le Café Richelieu/Angelina, tucked next to Napoleon III’s personal apartments with a panoramic view of the iconic Louvre Pyramid.

-After returning to Phoenix, I realized the Valley of the Sun had something distinctly in common with the City of Light.
-Dining at many notable museums here is an equally elevated social experience where food isn’t just a tourist afterthought wrapped in flimsy cellophane but a satiating event as special as the collections and artifacts they preserve.
+After returning, I realized Greater Phoenix has something distinctly in common with the City of Light.
+Dining at many notable museums here is an equally elevated social experience, where food isn’t just an afterthought, but a satiating event as special as the collections and artifacts that call these spaces home.

-The Desert Botanical Garden's upscale restaurant and bar pays homage to the garden’s founder, Gertrude Divine Webster, and her mission to conserve the desert surroundings.
+The Desert Botanical Garden's upscale restaurant (pictured above, photo by Adam Rodriguez) and bar pays homage to the garden’s founder, Gertrude Divine Webster, and her mission to conserve the desert surroundings.
 Many of the herbs and vegetables used are sourced from Gertrude’s patio garden as well as DBG’s community garden.

 The seasonal American menu showcases ingredients from farmers in Arizona and the Southwest, represented in dishes such as the Niman Ranch ham steak with Anson Mills grits, red eye gray and watermelon pickles.
 Local wines and beers are plentiful as are a selection of botanically-infused cocktails—think the agave sunrise reposado, a spirited concoction of elderflower, Brut bubble, fresh grapefruit and lime juices and bitters.
 The piece de resistance at Gertrude’s, though, is the outdoor patio area, a coveted dining spot where visitors can soak up the award-winning cuisine amid flora and fauna.